sandstone-mc/sandstone-template/README.md

 sand build
 ```

-To automatically rebuild the datapack on each change, run:
+To automatically rebuild the packs on each change, run:
 ```ts
 npm run watch
 // or